-•21 months for those under scheme pension age\, or •six months for those over scheme pension age.
+- 12 months for those under scheme pension age, or - six months for those over scheme pension age.

-\The compensation payment is reduced if you are near to scheme pension age.
-This is known as tapering (see Appendix A for details).
-The maximum number of months' pay you can receive will be the lesser of:

-• the normal maximum for those under scheme pension age, and

-• the number of months you have to scheme pension age plus six months.
+- The compensation payment is reduced if you are near to scheme pension age.
+This is known as tapering.
+The maximum number of months' pay you can receive will be the lesser of: - the normal maximum for those under scheme pension age, and - the number of months you have to scheme pension age plus six months.
 (Part months will be rounded to the nearest full month.)